Power Automate setup

 Example: Send an email containing data from your form response

-In this example we want to send an email from Power Automate containing some of the information from our form response.
+In this example, we want to send an email from Power Automate containing some of the information from our form response in Snapforms.

-9. Click one of the ‘Send an email‘ actions depending which service you’d like to use.
-We’re going to use the default Power Automate mail service.
+- Select the ‘Send an email‘ action for the service you’d like to use (e.g. the default Power Automate mail service)

-10. Enter a To address, Subject and email Body.
+- Enter a To address, Subject and Body text.

-11. Using the Dynamic Content window, you can use answers from your form response within the To, Subject or Body fields.
+- Using the Dynamic Content window, you can add dynamic content from your form response to the To, Subject or Body fields.

-Each time your form is submitted, you should now receive an email containing the details you set up.
+Each time the nominated form is submitted, you should now receive an email containing the details you’ve set up.

-Here are some more examples of specific systems you can integrate with or commonly-used functionality which can be applied to many different systems.
+Here are some more examples of specific systems you can integrate with as well as commonly-used functionality which can be applied to many different systems.